 Mt Hutt ski resort is also a part of the Ikon Pass, which is a great selling point for serious skiers or snowboarders.
 Mt Hutt also have multi-day lift passes that allow you to ski Coronet Peak and The Remarkables, so visitors often visit Queenstown and Methven in one trip.

-For more information about Mt Hutt lift passes click here!
+For more information about Mt Hutt lift passes click the lift pass icon above.

 Methven is a world-class alpine skiing and snowboarding destination, and Mt Hutt has won multiple awards as New Zealand’s favourite ski resort.
 For non-skiers there are other winter activities to enjoy while holidaying in the Canterbury region of New Zealand.
 Visitors can try hiking one of the many trails around Methven and Mt Hutt, take a farm tour or have a ride in a helicopter to the top of the Rakaia Glaciers.